The Impact of Giving

 Natalie Michaels (SF26)

 “Unable to speak in Seminar, I asked Mr. David Carl to help cure me of my excruciating muteness.
 His initial suggestions were standard, but I returned, pleading for a more radical treatment.
-He jokingly suggested I try a magic elixir, and out of that humor a fruitful mentor-mentee relationship was born.
-Fueled by our mutual admiration for Joan Didion, shared interest in Velvet Underground-adjacent music, and thwarted attempts to learn the bongos, we met consistently during my freshman year to discuss everything from program-specific questions to our feelings about humanity.
+He jokingly suggested I try magic, and out of that humor a fruitful mentor-mentee relationship was born.
+Fueled by our mutual admiration for Joan Didion, shared interest in Velvet Underground-adjacent music, and thwarted attempts to learn the bongos, we met consistently during my freshman year to discuss everything from Program-specific questions to our feelings about humanity.
 My experience of St. John’s would have lacked complexity and relevance if I didn’t have a tutor I could talk to outside the classroom, someone who could openly relate to my confusions and concerns.
 I’m grateful to have been paired with Mr. Carl, and trust I’ll return with requests for guidance in the years to come.”

 Over the years, students and alumni have spoken of their deep love for the Program, our tutors, and the lasting rewards of the St. John’s experience—but they have also shared the difficulties they faced when they felt they were falling behind and sought guidance.
 Surveys reveal that more than half of all graduating seniors have, at some point, given serious thought to leaving St. John’s.